The local-first network scanner

 Which platforms are supported?

-Desktop: macOS, Windows and Linux.
-Mobile: iOS and Android.
-The same scanning engine runs everywhere, and your single license covers all of them.
+Desktop: macOS, Windows and Linux are available now.
+Mobile: Android is available as a direct APK download, and iOS is in TestFlight.
+The same scanning engine runs across platforms, and your single license covers desktop, mobile and server edition.

 Local-first by design